bespokejs/bespoke/README.md

  * Activate your presentation via the [JavaScript API](#javascript)
  * Create a custom style sheet, using the provided [Bespoke.js classes](#css) to power your CSS transitions

-Need to go beyond the basics, and share your extra functionality with others?
+Need to extend Bespoke.js?
+Want to re-use your extra functionality, or share it with others?
 [Write a plugin!](#plugins)

+## Basic Usage

 ### Markup